 10 Best Places to Live Off the Grid

-People go off the grid for numerous reasons.
-Some want to test their survival skills and see if they measure up to live without the modern conveniences so many take for granted.
-Others seek to reduce their living costs by doing much of the labor involved with survival themselves – divorcing themselves from dependence on their employer and the economy’s whims.
+Others seek to reduce their living costs by doing much of the labor involved with survival – divorcing themselves from dependence on their employer and the economy’s whims.

 Some embrace the ultimate in sustainability by striving to go zero-waste and minimizing their carbon footprint.

-This lifestyle offers multiple benefits, such as getting closer to nature and increasing your confidence in your self-sufficiency.
 However, it isn’t for everyone – and even those prepared for the sacrifices have to find a place to pursue their dreams.
 Finding an available property that suits your needs can be challenging.

 Qualifications for Making This List

-You’ll find various lists about off-grid living online, and most likely, all of them consider different factors when advising you on where to establish your homestead.
+You’ll find various lists about off-grid living online, and most likely, all consider different factors when advising you on where to establish your homestead.
 Here are the criteria we evaluated when compiling this information:

-- Are they tiny-home-friendly?
 Not everyone who goes off the grid intends to create a multi-acre ranch.
 You don’t need much space to support enough livestock and produce for one or two people, but you need to maximize what you have – not use it all on a dwelling.

 Although building and zoning laws come down to local jurisdictions in many cases, which states are most amenable?

-- What are your renewable energy resources?
 Solar instantly comes to mind.
 Does the region see sufficient sunlight to keep everything charged?

-- How challenging is the landscape for agriculture, foraging, and hunting?
 You have to eat – is the region abundant in resources?

-- Are there others like you nearby?
-Off-grid living encourages a stronger sense of community because you often have to rely on one another when problems arise.
-States that are friendly to off-grid living often have fairly closely knit – if somewhat sparsely populated – neighborhoods where similar homesteaders set up their plots.
+States that are friendly to off-grid living often have fairly closely knit – if sparsely populated – neighborhoods where similar homesteaders set up their plots.

-- What are the applicable laws?
 Believe it or not, some states have laws that de facto ban off-grid living.
 For example, many locations require you to connect to local sewer, water, and electrical services.

 One factor doesn’t matter more than another – the totality of the circumstances counts.